Deep Cuts: Blur

 mm

 Hey, I'm Izzy, I'm a lover of all things music and fashion!
 I'm happiest at a festival or by the sea.
-You can probably find me with a whisky in my hand or taking pictures of King Arthur (my bunny).
+You can probably find me with a whisky in my hand or taking pictures of my bunnies!

 There are no comments